 Teachers are leaders, and we as a society expect great things from them.
 Training is essential, and many schools believe that mentoring is important enough to implement formal programs, particularly to help new teachers gain their bearings.
 Leadership coaching can play a positive role too, helping the established teacher recognize skill deficits and address them directly with the aim of improving overall teaching performance.
 Indeed, early studies with leadership coaching for teachers show promise.

 My extensive experience in helping people in all walks of life unlock their leadership potential may benefit your educational organization, particularly if you are interested in leadership coaching to help good teachers become great teachers.
-I invite you to check my speaking availability and get in touch.
 Perhaps we can work together to kick off a leadership coaching initiative that can help your local teachers achieve even greater things with tomorrow’s adults.